Quansight/Quansight-website/apps/labs/posts/sparse-array-ecosystem.md

 2. By creating a [`sparse.DOK`](https://sparse.pydata.org/en/stable/generated/sparse.DOK.html) instance, populating it, then using [`sparse.DOK.asformat`](https://sparse.pydata.org/en/stable/generated/sparse.DOK.asformat.html).
 3. By specifying the constituent data or arrays.

-One notable pain point for `sparse` is its performance: It's notably slower than equivalent SciPy operations.
+One current pain point for `sparse` is its performance: It's notably slower than equivalent SciPy operations.
+Work is ongoing to resolve this difference in performance while maintaining generality.

 #### `cupyx.sparse` and `scipy.sparse`